 Can I do yoga when I am menstruating?

 Some women prefer to stop practising yoga when they have their period while others keep going.
 Most teachers advise not to do inversions (Headstand, Handstand, Forearm Balances) which interrupt the downward flow.
 Strong twists can be uncomfortable as well.
 It really depends on the individual however so listen to what your body tells you!
 A slower, more restorative class might be more beneficial and pleasant for you.

 "It really depends on the individual however so listen to what your body tells you!"

 Some classes are designed especially for when you have your period - such as Irina Verwer's Moon cycle practice

 I have a health condition.
 Can I still do yoga?

 Many people practise yoga as a way to manage their health conditions.
 There are many different types of classes which suit different health needs and can also be adapted and modified for injuries.
 However, if you have medical condition or an injury, you should consult a medical practitioner before starting any exercise including yoga.
 We can not offer medical advice.
 If you have a medical problem or injury and have not practised yoga before we recommend that you speak to an experienced yoga teacher (or a physical therapist with knowledge of yoga) to check your alignment in poses and to get advice about any poses or movements you need to avoid.

-Can I do yoga while pregnant?
+Can I do yoga while I am pregnant?

 So there you go.
 There's always more to learn but these are the main topics to get you started.
 Please feel free to ask any questions in the comments below.

 Now it's time to start yoga!
-Visit our beginners page to help you get started.

 Enjoy your practice